 Jackets are one place that Mountain Warehouse really does shine.
 We recommend paying a bit more for your jacket as it’s a vital part of your kit.

-A good breathable waterproof 3 in 1 jacket like the The Storm 3 in 1 from Mountain Warehouse is a great choice that will last you years and be flexible enough for all seasons.
+A good breathable waterproof 3 in 1 jacket, like the Storm 3 in 1 Jacket from Mountain Warehouse, is a great choice that will last you years and be flexible enough for all seasons.

-Add a pair of Mountain Warehouse\'s Downpour Waterproof Trousers and Decathlon’s simple and lightweight full zip country walking raincoat and you’re ready to face any weather!
+Add a pair of Mountain Warehouse’s Downpour Waterproof Trousers and Decathlon’s simple and lightweight waterproof rain shell and you’re ready to face any weather!